alufdavid/Pyhton_LibraryBackDoor-ReverseShell-ByPass_AV/README.md

 # BackDoor-py-Lib
 # This Exploit Is Based on the single malicious functionallity technique

-A python Library that when the main function is imported - creates a Reverse Shell to an attacker
+The Idea is to creat/inject a single function into a popular python Library that when the main function is imported - creates a Reverse Shell to an attacker

 How to use:
 1. set the attacker-server: [im testing on localhost - so im setting on a loopback]